Buffer overflow in Zenc-Lang Zen C

 - What is CVE-2026-33491?

-- CVE-2026-33491 is a high-severity vulnerability in Zenc-lang Zen_c, classified under Stack-based Buffer Overflow.
+- CVE-2026-33491 is a high-severity vulnerability in Zenc-Lang Zen C, classified under Stack-based Buffer Overflow.
 CVSS score: 7.8/10.
 Published 2026-03-26.

 - How severe is CVE-2026-33491?